 - have a shorter shelf life

-- may increase risk for HIV transmission
+- may increase risk of HIV transmission

 Because spermicide can irritate the penis and vagina, contraceptives containing nonoxynol-9 may increase the risk of HIV transmission.
 This risk increases if spermicide is used multiple times in one day or for several consecutive days.

-If you experience irritation, discomfort, or an allergic reaction, changing brands may help.
-It may also make sense to try other forms of birth control.
+If you experience irritation, discomfort, or an allergic reaction, changing spermicide brands may help.
+It may also help to try other forms of birth control.

-No one type of birth control, other than abstinence, is 100 percent effective at preventing unwanted pregnancy or the spread of STDs.
+No one type of birth control, other than abstinence, is 100 percent effective at preventing unwanted pregnancy or reducing the risk of STI transmission.
 Some types are more effective than others, however.
-For example, female birth control pills are 99 percent effective when taken perfectly, although this rate goes down if you miss a dose.
+For example, birth control pills are 99 percent effective when taken perfectly, although this rate goes down if you miss a dose.

-- birth control implant (Nexplanon, Implanon)
+- birth control implants (Nexplanon, Implanon)

-- vaginal ring (NuvaRing)
+- vaginal rings (NuvaRing)

 - medroxyprogesterone (Depo-Provera)

-You can discuss all of these birth control options with your doctor and determine which method makes the most sense for you.
+You can discuss all of these birth control options with a doctor and determine which method makes the most sense for you.

 Spermicide condoms can be found in most places where condoms are sold, including online, like Amazon.
 Spermicide products do not require a prescription and can be purchased at most drugstores and retail locations.